Business Continuity has fast become

 in order to be prepared and responsive.
 TSI developed and

-delivered the solution that was available to support them
+delivered the solution to support them